 2012 was a year of change for the band.
 Like many groups we saw members say good bye but we also gained new members in their place.
 We also gained a new piping instructor Kirk Brunson who brought new perspective to the band.
 We continued to struggle with consistent drumming instruction, an issue that would not get solved until 2014.
 Our service to our communities continued with honor with more funerals, civic events, academy graduations and more.
 We continued to take in new members and a major change in 2012 was holding practice every week rather than every other as we had been doing.
 This greatly improved our abilities as we continued to grow.
 Our first band fundraiser was held May of 2012 to an Irish theme and would set the tone for more to follow.
 The Fall of 2012 also saw the band begin a new working relationship with the Scots Highlander band out of Leominster MA.
 We were invited to be their guest band at their annual Robert Burns dinner, an invite we graciously accepted and have played that event since 2013.
 We continued our quest to compete and in 2013 the band saw one of it’s members take a stab at solo competition.
 Pipe Sgt Rick Tustin threw his hat into the competition ring and took part in a 2/4 march competition at the NH Highland games.
 2014 was another year of change for the band, we welcomed in a new drum instructor Andrew Adams but we also saw our founding Pipe Major Bill Cashman decided it was time to pass the baton.
 Bill stepped down as PM following the 2014 NH Highland games.
 Pipe Sgt Rick Tustin assumed the PM duties and in 2015 was officially elected to the post.
 One of the highlights in 2015 was a request from the 25th Marine Corp Regiment based out of Fort Devens MA to be their service band for the Change of Command ceremony in July of that year as they welcomed in a new commanding officer.
 What an honor for the band to perform in this very formal ceremony.
 In July 2016 we were once again asked to perform the same duties for the Change of Command of the Sgt Major and the retirement from the Marines after a 30 year career for Sgt Major Tracy Linch.
 It was an honor to play for this regiment.

 Although the number of band members has stayed relatively the same over the years, the number of events that we have been asked to play in has steadily grown.
-2013 we took part in 18 events through the year, 2014 and 2015 25 events and we are on track to surpass that for 2016.
+2013 we took part in 18 events through the year, 2014 and 2015 25 events, 2016 39 different event and we are on track to match that for 2017.

 To be continued…….